bootstrap-vue/bootstrap-vue/src/components/table/README.md

 [`String.prototype.localeCompare()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/localeCompare)
 for comparing the stringified column value (if values being compared are not both `Number` or both `Date` types).
-The browser native `localeCompare()` method accepts a `locale` string (or array of strings) and an `options` object for controlling how strings are sorted.
-The default options used is `{ numeric: true }`, and the locale is `undefined` (which uses the browser default locale).
+The browser native `localeCompare()` method accepts a `locale` string (or array of locale strings) and an `options` object for controlling how strings are sorted.
+The default options are `{ numeric: true }`, and the locale is `undefined` (which uses the browser default locale).

 <span class="badge badge-info small">NEW in v2.0.0-rc.25</span> You can change the locale (or
 locales) via the `sort-compare-locale` prop to set the locale(s) for sorting, as well as pass sort